David K.A. Mordecai

 David Mordecai earned a Ph.D. with concentrations in Econometrics/Statistics and Economics/Industrial Organization from the University of Chicago and an M.B.A. in Finance from the NYU Stern School of Business.
 His doctoral research focused on the limits of arbitrage, and how market shocks trigger contagion via the financing of highly leveraged financial institutions during periods of extreme market volatility.

 Since 2013, he has served as the first Scientist-in-Residence of FinTech Innovation Lab, an accelerator platform for early and growth stage technology firms, organized by The Partnership Fund for New York City in conjunction with Accenture and a consortium of venture capital firms and global financial institutions.
-He also serves as Vice-Chair of the AI and Robotics Law Committee and the Nanotechnology Law Committee of the Sci-Tech Chapter of the American Bar Association, and has been appointed technical advisor to study committees commissioned by the Uniform Laws Committee (ULC) on automotive Event Data Recorders and on mitigation of public health emergency business disruptions.
+He currently serves as Chair of the Nanotechnology Committee, Co-Chair of the Space Law Committee and Vice-Chair of the Artificial Intelligence and Robotics Committee for the American Bar Association Science & Technology Law Section.
+In 2019, he was appointed technical advisor to study committees commissioned by the Uniform Law Committee (ULC) on automotive Event Data Recorders and in 2020, on mitigation of public health emergency business disruptions.

 Dr. Mordecai has served as an advisor on systemic risk issues to the Federal Reserve, the International Monetary Fund (IMF), the US Treasury, and the Commodities and Futures Trading Commission (CFTC), and as an advisor on hedge fund valuation issues to the International Organization of Securities Commissions (IOSCO).
 He has also been a member of the Investment Advisory Committee of the New York Mercantile Exchange (NYMEX).
 He is the founding Co-Chair of the International Association of Financial Engineers’ (IAFE) Liquidity Risk Committee, and has actively served on the Steering Committee of the IAFE’s Investor Risk Working Group on hedge fund and CTA disclosure issues, as well as the Advisory Board.